SaiAshish9/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-a-restaurant-management-system.md

 from abc import ABC
 from datetime import datetime
 from .constants import *

-# For simplicity, we are not defining getter and setter functions.
-The reader can
-# assume that all class attributes are private and accessed through their respective
-# public getter methods and modified only through their public methods function.

 class Account:
     def __init__(self, id, password, address, status=AccountStatus.Active):